Why Is Cloud Security So Hard? (Hint: It’s Not)

-Configuring AWS at the organizations level requires CloudTrail permissions on the master account.
-It’s exactly the same process as creating a regular CloudTrail except that you enable at the organizations level during creation:
+Configuring AWS at the organization-level requires CloudTrail permissions on the master account.
+It’s exactly the same process as creating a regular CloudTrail except that you enable it at the organizations level during creation:

 Additional documentation can be found here:

-Btw, the proper name of CloudTrail enabled organizationally, is “Organization Trail”.
+By the way, the proper name of CloudTrail enabled organizationally is “Organization Trail.”